 With its soaring, starry ceiling and lovely Beaux Arts architecture, New York City's Grand Central Terminal makes for a very dramatic cinematic location.
 More than 50 movies and television shows have been filmed in or feature the iconic New York building.

-Grand Central is one of the world's most visited tourist attractions with more than 20 million visitors a year.
+Grand Central Terminal is one of the world's most visited tourist attractions with more than 20 million visitors a year.

 Check out these top five picks of classic and unforgettable movies that feature scenes or showcase the commuter railroad terminal at 42nd Street and Park Avenue in Midtown Manhattan in New York City.